Scott Holcomb: Education and law career

 Holcomb earned a Bachelor of Arts degree from the University of Connecticut, a J.D. from West Virginia University, an MBA from the University of Georgia, and a MPA from the University of North Carolina at Chapel Hill.
+He also studied Public Health at the University of Michigan.

 In 2004, Holcomb was selected for the prestigious Marshall Memorial Fellowship from the German Marshall Fund of the United States.
 As an American Marshall Memorial Fellow, he traveled throughout the European Union meeting with Members of the European Parliament, Ambassadors from throughout Europe and Member State National Leaders, forming a broader perspective on foreign policy and bilateral relations between United States and the EU.

 Military service

 Holcomb served in the Army JAG Corps, serving as a labor counselor, military prosecutor, and international law attorney.
+He reached the rank of captain.
 He deployed overseas for Bosnia, Afghanistan, and Iraq.
 He wrote about his experiences in an article that was published by the Chicago Journal of International Law.
 He also co-authored an article about the need to update the laws of war in the Christian Science Monitor.